HimeWoo/untitled-paint-game/ProjectDocument.md

 ### Overview

 My main responsibility was to design and implement the core game logic: how the player and enemies move, attack, take damage, and interact with the world.
 I also owned the knockback system, collision/physics behavior, paint interactions on tiles and platforms, and the health/respawn flow.
-The goal was to build systems that are:

-- **Predictable for players**: clear feedback when they attack, take damage, or dash through enemies
-- **Scalable for designers**: new enemies and encounters can be created by tweaking data, not rewriting code
-- **Robust for future content**: edge cases around dashes, hazards, and painting are handled at the system level
+My goal was to build a combat system that is predictable for players when they attack/take damage, scalable for new enemies to be encountered, and to handle edge cases on how the player's dashes and melee attacks affect the gameplay.

 ---